LifestyleCitiesCities and placesTravel

 The island of San Giorgio Maggiore, accessible in a few minutes by vaporetto, offers one of the most beautiful views of Venice.
 The island’s dominant feature is the Renaissance San Giorgio Maggiore church, whose design is based on ancient Greek temples.

-If you long for a break from the bustling streets of the historic center, head to the island of Lido di Venezia.
+If you long for a break from the bustling streets of the historic centre, head to the island of Lido di Venezia.
 This narrow strip of land separates the lagoon from the open Adriatic Sea and offers beautiful sandy beaches, ideal for relaxation.

 Doge’s Palace – the seat of Venetian power

-The Gothic gem, Doge’s Palace, was once the center of the Venetian Republic’s government.
+The Gothic gem, Doge’s Palace, was once the centre of the Venetian Republic’s government.
 Behind its magnificent walls, key moments of Venetian history took place, and it hides the famous Bridge of Sighs, which connected the palace with the prison.
 It was here that convicts walked on their way to the dungeons – among them the legendary adventurer Giacomo Casanova.

 Art and music – the city’s cultural treasures